C0de-N1nja/Ethical-Hacking-Tools/tools/Reverse-Shell-Python/Advanced-Version/README.md

 ### 🔄 Persistent Reconnect

 Victim attempts reconnection every 5 seconds.
-This is ideal when listener crashes or is temporarily offline.
+This is ideal when the listener crashes or is temporarily offline.

 ### 📜 Command Dispatch